sdb-cloud-ops/cloud-ops/pages/index.md

 permalink: /
 ---

-# Welcome to Cloud Ops team's documentation pages
+# Welcome to Cloud Operations documentation pages

-We are a dedicated cloud hybrid team that focuses on CTS tooling development and augmenting professional services with cloud skill sets.

-Our team consists of different roles that support Cloud technologies including Cloud Solutions Engineers, Cloud Operations Engineers, and Software Developers.
+This documentation contains the best practices and guidance to the SingelStore Field team on how to stand up production capable environments for CSP platforms and customer on-prem infrastructure.

 Please use the left menu to navigate through the site.